microsoft/generative-ai-for-beginners/09-building-image-applications/README.md

 ## How does DALL-E and Midjourney Work

 First, [DALL-E](https://arxiv.org/pdf/2102.12092.pdf).
-DALL-E is a Generative AI model based on the transformer architecture with an *auto regressive transformer*.
+DALL-E is a Generative AI model based on the transformer architecture with an *autoregressive transformer*.

-An *autogressive transformer* defines how a model generates images from text descriptions, it generates one pixel at a time, and then uses the generated pixels to generate the next pixel.
+An *autoregressive transformer* defines how a model generates images from text descriptions, it generates one pixel at a time, and then uses the generated pixels to generate the next pixel.
 Passing through multiple layers in a neural network, until the image is complete.

 With this process, DALL-E, controls attributes, objects, characteristics, and more in the image it generates.
 However, DALL-E 2 and 3 have more control over the generated image,